tclahr/uac-docs/docs/collectors.md

 ### max_depth
 <span class="optional">Optional</span>

 Descend at most levels (a non-negative integer) levels of directories below the starting-point.
-Using 0 means only apply the tests and actions to the starting-points themselves.
-This option works exactly the same way as find's -maxdepth option.
+Using 0 means only applying the tests and actions to the starting-points themselves.
+This option works the same way as find's -maxdepth option.

 ```yaml
 artifacts: